"...for we know not what."

 “….
 Um.
 Ya, the war’s over.
 Been over a while now…”

-That’s what happens when you travel with your eyes closed.
-You can check off an olympic sized list of destinations and not learn a single thing about the world and what’s happening around you.
+That’s what happens when you travel with your heart closed and your fears open.
+You can check off an olympic sized list of destinations and not learn a single thing about the world outside frommer's guide.

-As I watched a my Bosnian friend’s eyes lacquer with a light mist of tears, speaking of one day touching down in the frost bitten hills of Iceland, I knew how truly possible it is to profoundly long for something.
-Even when we have no idea what it is.
+As I watched a my new Bosnian friend’s eyes lacquer with teary wonder, speaking of one day touching down in his dreamy Iceland, I knew how possible it is to deeply long for something.